Khan/graphql-flow/Readme.md

 ## Using as a CLI tool

-Write a config file, following the schema defined in [src/cli/schema.json](src/cli/schema.json).
+Write a config file, following the schema defined in [src/cli/schema.json](src/cli/schema.json), either as a `.json` file, or a `.js` file that `module.exports` an object adhering to the schema.

 Then run from the CLI, like so: